 Amsoil vs Mobil 1

 Conclusion…Getting beyond what you think!

-Hopefully, I’ve shed some light on your deeply ingrained imagination about the possibility…the oil that you’re presently using…if not a “Group IV base oil”… is not the best oil like you may think!
+Hopefully, I’ve shed some light on your deeply ingrained imagination about the possibility the oil you’re presently using…if not a “Group IV base oil”… is not the best oil!

 You cannot escape the facts.
-There are cheap oils…Base II… there are better oils…Base II & III mixed…there’s good oils Base III and there are great oils…Base IV.
+There are cheap oils…Base II… there are better oils…Base II & III mixed… there are good oils Base III and there are great oils…Base IV.

+Amsoil vs Mobil 1